 Many business travelers just need a device to be able to check and respond to emails while they are on the go and work on reports.
 In most cases, a tablet can handle all of this.
 Especially if you get a tablet with a detachable or Bluetooth keyboard.
 You also get the benefit of a lighter device and often times a longer battery life.

 Business users who require performance, such as game designers, graphic artists, or engineers, will often need to get a notebook to handle their business.
 Even on short business trips.
-That being said, if you can remotely access your work computer from a tablet, you may be able to make short trips with just a tablet, depending on your industry.
+That being said, if you can remotely access your work computer from a tablet.
+Then you may be able to make short trips with just a tablet, depending on your industry.

-Tablets have gotten a lot of power over the last few years, but they still aren’t a perfect replacement for a notebook.
+Tablets have gotten a lot of power over the last few years.
+Yet they still aren’t a perfect replacement for a notebook.
 If you are looking to go on a short business trip but need advanced features such as specialty programs, more editing options and reference options in Word, or full desktop websites it will be best to go with a laptop.
 Alternatively, you could get a Windows 10 powered tablet such as the Microsoft Surface.